 GAO’s reports and testimonies give Congress, federal agencies, and the public timely, fact-based, non-partisan information that can improve government operations and save taxpayers billions of dollars.

-Why This Matters Infectious disease models can help guide major policy decisions, such as how to allocate health care resources in the COVID-19 response.
-However, limitations in data inputs and assumptions can lead to considerable uncertainty in model estimates.
+Infectious disease models can help guide policy decisions, such as how to allocate health care resources in response to COVID-19.
+Interpreting them requires understanding their purpose, limitations, and assumptions.

 How far is far enough for successful social distancing?
 We take a look at some of the still-developing science behind the practice.

 A CDC guideline based on historical studies of selected infections says that the area of highest risk is within 3 feet of an infected person.